 Prevent further release by minimizing disturbance or damage to asbestos-containing materials during renovation, maintenance, cleaning and general facility operations; and

-Provide for the long term surveillance of actual or potential asbestos hazards in a facility.
+Provide for the long-term surveillance of actual or potential asbestos hazards in a facility.

-Operations and Maintenance Work – Repair and maintenance work that does not exceed 10 square feet or 25 linear feet of material subject to 454 CMR 28.11.
+Operations and Maintenance Work – Repair and maintenance work for buildings not subject to 454 CMR 28.13 (AHERA) and does not exceed 10 square feet or 25 linear feet of material subject to 454 CMR 28.11.

 Operations and Maintenance Worker – Any person who has successfully completed the training specified at 454 CMR28.05(8).